TurBoss/blt/doc/tree.rst

     label.

   **-real**
     Compare the nodes as real numbers.
-This is useful for comparing fields that are real numbers (see the **-key** switch).
+This is useful for comparing variables that are real numbers (see the **-key** switch).

   **-recurse**